Najsr/X-Plane-Voice-Control/README.md

 ### Installing

-* Get the latest release (or [build](https://ci.appveyor.com/project/Najsr/x-plane-voice-control/build/artifacts) for WIP) from [here](https://github.com/Najsr/X-Plane-Voice-Control/releases)
+* Get the latest release (or [build](https://ci.appveyor.com/project/Najsr/x-plane-voice-control/build/artifacts) for latest features) from [here](https://github.com/Najsr/X-Plane-Voice-Control/releases)
 * Extract the ZIP and run the .exe file
 * Enjoy and report any bugs encountered